What is Horner's Syndrome?

 Tests may include:

-2 to 10% cocaine is applied to both eyes and checked after 30 minutes.
-If the affected eye doesn’t dilate as much as the healthy eye, it confirms a diagnosis of Horner’s syndrome.
+A cocaine solution is applied to both eyes and checked after 30 minutes.
+If the affected eye doesn’t dilate as much as the healthy eye, it confirms Horner’s syndrome.

 Tests to Identify the Site of Nerve Damage

-They usually check for the presence of tumors, lesions, and structural abnormalities.
-If there is a tumor, these tests can identify if it is cancerous or a benign tumor.
-Imaging of the neck is also ordered to rule out a carotid artery dissection, which can be life-threatening.
+These usually check for tumors, lesions, and structural abnormalities.
+Imaging the cervical spine may help rule out a carotid artery dissection, which can be life-threatening.

 Treatment Options for Horner's Syndrome

-When appropriate, a doctor may recommend surgical interventions to alleviate conditions such as aneurysm, carotid artery dissection, and tumor growths.
+When appropriate, a doctor may recommend surgical interventions to alleviate conditions such as aneurysms, carotid artery dissection, and tumors.

 What is the Recovery Rate/Outlook?

-The prognosis of Horner’s syndrome depends on the causative factors.
+The prognosis depends on the causative factors.
 While the condition itself won’t affect your eyesight or quality of life, there may be a severe and life-threatening condition causing it that requires immediate treatment.

 In this article